pdidev/tutorial/README.md

 Notice that some share/reclaim pairs come one after the other while others are interlaced.
 Is one better than the other?

-# Ex3.
+## Ex3.
 HDF5 through PDI

 Let's take the code from ex2 and make it output some HDF5 data.
-No need to touch the C code here, the PDI yaml file should be enough.
+No need to touch the C code here, the %PDI yaml file should be enough.
-We have replaced the PDI test plugin by the Decl'HDF5 plugin.
+We have replaced the %PDI test plugin by the Decl'HDF5 plugin.

 Examine the yaml, compile the code and run it.
 ```bash